ageorgou/test-workshop/_includes/python.md

 To install Anaconda, [download the right installer](https://www.anaconda.com/products/individual#Downloads) for your operating system and follow the steps of the installer.

-Windows
+{% if include.os == "win" %}
 Install Python 3 by running the Anaconda Installer, using all of the defaults for installation except make sure to check Add Anaconda to my PATH environment variable.

-Linux
+{% elsif include.os == "linux" %}
 The installation requires using the shell.
-Navigate to the directory where the installer has been downloaded and execute it typing: bash Anaconda3- and press Tab to autocomplete to the full file name.
+Navigate to the directory where the installer has been downloaded and execute it typing: `bash Anaconda3-` and press Tab on your keyboard to autocomplete to the full file name.
 Follow the text-only prompts.

-Mac
+{% elsif include.os == "mac" %}
 You don't need to do any extra steps.
+{% endif %}

+Once Anaconda is installed, if you want it to be always available from your terminal, run

+`conda init bash` (or with the specific terminal you are running, e.g., zsh)